hiveot/hub/transports/README.md

 Limitations:
 1. This is not a WoT SSE subprotocol specification (maybe it should be)
-2. A non-wot message envelope is used to include extra information such as operation, thingID, affordance name, senderID and requestID.
+2. A non-wot message envelope is used to include extra information such as operation, thingID, affordance name, senderID and correlationID.
 3. HTTP headers are used to define a connection ID ["cid"] to correlate http requests with the SSE connection that sends the replies.
-4. HTTP headers are used to include a requestID ["requestID"] in requests and responses. (this name is subject to change)
+4. HTTP headers are used to include a correlationID ["correlationID"] in requests and responses. (this name is subject to change)

 Example: